fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You have an understanding of how state and federal politics works.
 * You ideally have experience working on issue-based advocacy campaigns.
 Bonus points for experience on voting rights or campaign finance reform issues.
 * That said, you can think in an unexpected way, see opportunities that others write off, and make new things happen.
+* You have a mind for campaigning and everything it takes to win, including how to build power on the issue, who we need with us, messaging that will move people, and the steps to get your there.
+And you want to lead others to victory.
-* You write beautifully, especially for an online audience.
+* You write beautifully and authentically, especially for an online audience.
 * You are fascinated by the power of the Internet and have used it in creative ways.
 * You understand convention but aren’t bound by it.
+You can innovate, come up with the (crazy but just might work?) ideas that break the mold and take things to a new level.
 * You can plug holes, see what’s missing.
 * You can get things done, but believe plans are made to break and change.
 * You see opportunity to break the status quo of the political process all the time.
 * You are rigorous and tenacious about getting to honest answers and using them to find ways to break open a debate and bring people together.
+* At some point, you worked really, really hard for something that made a significant difference in people's lives.
 * Political inside jokes and gossip bore you.
 * You get beltway politics, but would rather be speaking to the rest of the country/world.
-* You love unplugging from news and Twitter to work on something big.
 * You’re a bit of a social chameleon.
 You feel at home in many circles.
 You can quickly see how people in a certain scene talk and understand the world, and you can fit right in while still holding on to and spreading your perspective.
 * You hold seemingly contradictory political beliefs.
 Sometimes people on your own political “side” might terrify you, while the other “side” seems more wise.
 * You can be crafty and devious.
 Maybe you were a troublemaker in high school.
 * For most of your life you’ve felt compelled to right wrongs or challenge arbitrary authority.
-* Your life has intersected with a large political uprising of some kind.
 * You are a fluent English speaker and live in the US.

 ## Details:
 This is a full time position with Fight for the Future.
-The salary range is $60-90K annually, depending on experience.
+The salary range is $70-100K annually, depending on experience.
 Benefits include full health care, partially covered dental benefits, and training and mentoring with senior staff.
 If a contract set-up works better for you, we can discuss that too.

 ## To apply:
 Please click on the apply button below and fill out the application.
 Please include where you heard about the opportunity.